ppipada/flexigpt-app/devsetup.md

 ## Build commands

-- Create a flatpack on a local machine: `pnpm pack:flatpak`
+- Create a flatpak on a local machine: `pnpm pack:flatpak`